Social security - NL Host Nation

 As a general principle, everyone who lives or works in the Netherlands must be covered by a national social security system.
 For information on the applicable social security schemes please consult the headquarters agreement of the international organisation you work for.

-Questions regarding the obligations an international organisation has as an employer towards locally recruited (Dutch) employees under employee benefit schemes or national insurance schemes may be submitted by sending a form to the following email address: DPG@minbuza.nl.
-The relevant form can be found in Annex F. The Ministry will forward the question to one of the relevant authorities (UWV, SVB or the Tax and Customs Administration) and the authority best placed to address the issue will respond to your international organisation directly.
+Questions regarding the obligations an international organisation has as an employer towards locally recruited Dutch or non-Dutch employees under employee insurance schemes or national insurance schemes may be submitted to: DPG@minbuza.nl.
+The Ministry will forward the question to one of the relevant authorities (UWV, SVB or the Tax Administration) and the authority best placed to address the issue will respond to your organisation directly.

 7.2 Family members